sean7512/RestEssentials/README.md

-RestEssentials is an extremely lightweight REST and JSON library for Swift.
+RestEssentials is an extremely lightweight REST and JSON library for Swift 2.2.

+**NOTE:** RestEssentials is **NOT** compatible with the beta versions of Swift 2.3 or 3.0.
+RestEssentials will be updated for Swift 3.0 once it is released.

 ## Features